compbiomed-unito/MUSE-XAE/README.md

 ![](Images/MUSE-XAE.png)

 MUSE-XAE is a user-friendly tool powered by the robust capabilities of autoencoder neural networks, allowing for the extraction and visualization of SBS mutational signatures present in a tumor catalog.
-MUSE-XAE consists of a hybrid denoising autoencoder with a nonlinear encoder that enables the learning of nonlinear interactions and a linear decoder that ensures interpretability.
+MUSE-XAE consists of a hybrid denoising autoencoder with a nonlinear encoder that enables learning of nonlinear interactions and a linear decoder that ensures interpretability.
 Based on the experiments, MUSE-XAE has proven to be one of the best performing and accurate tools in extracting mutational signatures.
-To delve deeper into its workings, please read the related paper
+To delve deeper into its workings, please read the related paper.

 ## Instructions